FHIR/FSHSchool/content/docs/SUSHI/running/_index.md

 Use `sushi --version` and `sushi help` to get basic information about the current SUSHI version.

+{{% alert title="Note" color="info" %}}
+Previous versions of SUSHI did not use sub-commands such as `build` and `init`.
+While SUSHI users are encouraged to use the new sub-commands, SUSHI will attempt to properly handle legacy usage when a sub-command is not provided.
+{{% /alert %}}

 ### SUSHI Commands

 SUSHI provides various commands to use with FSH projects.
 The following sections provide more details on each.